 Both strata and freehold commercial real estate are complex transactions and require professional advice and oversight.
 Strata ownership comes with an additional layer of investigations and questions related to the strata development and its bylaws.
 These bylaws can impose greater limitations and obligations then one may initially think, such as the types of businesses, forms of signage, hours of operations, standard of maintenance and repair etc. As such, one should be cognizant of all bylaws and rules that may affect or limit the use and occupancy of the property by current, as well as future tenants.

-For further inquiries on this please contact Form Retail Advisors.
+For further inquiries on this please contact Form Real Estate Advisors.

 **Pictured: Top: Strata lot in Whistler, BC.
 Bottom: Freehold lot in Vancouver, BC